songlkkevin/songlkkevin.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a final year undergraduate student majoring in Computer Science at University of Science and Technology of China.
-Now, I am also an intern at Bytedance, building infrastructure for Doubao LLM.
+Now, I am also an intern at Bytedance.

 I am broadly interested in computer systems.
 More specifically, I am interested in building systems for ML and leveraging ML to optimize systems.